 Right now, you may be hesitating about the possible cost that it may take once you finally decided to renovate or remodel your bathroom.
 Know that bathroom remodeling is a budget-friendly way for you to proliferate the value of your bathroom and upgrade it to its best version that would likely make you feel at home.
 If you want to remodel to sell, updated homes are typically the ones that sell faster.
 You can reimburse an average of 66% of your remodel expenditures once someone purchases your home.
 You can indulge in inexpensive remodeling but new fixtures to improve its value.
 Not because we said new fixtures doesn’t mean choosing high-end fixtures right away- if you’re selling, you cannot put any additional value to a sale for these.
 Instead, you can spare those to your next residence and use them to design your own bathroom.

 Avid DIYers with the skills, expertise, knowledge, and tools are perfect for remodeling small bathrooms.
-But, it is best for homeowners to have a consultation with a licensed and professional contractor to make sure that the project would go well.
+But, homeowners should consult with a licensed and professional contractor to ensure that the project would go well.

 Small Bathroom Remodel Costs

 When we say “small bathroom,” what do we mean by small?
 It takes bathrooms to have the size of approximately 40 sq. ft.
 (3.72 sq. m.) to be considered small.
-As for half baths with shower only, they usually measure 20 sq. ft.
+As for half baths with shower, only usually measure 20 sq. ft.
 (1.86 sq. m.) or less.
 An average cost of 3,000 NZ$ is anticipated for the bathroom fixtures and the labor.

 An extra cost of 100 NZ$ per sq. ft. is supposed.
-The labor average cost to a licensed trusted professional might range from 50 NZ$ to 110 NZ$ per hour.
+The labour average cost to a licensed trusted professional might range from 50 NZ$ to 110 NZ$ per hour.
 Remodeling a small or large bathroom varies from the number of materials to be used and the cost for labor that may take.
-If you want to add high-end and quality finishes, such as a fully tiled shower, expect to pay for added expenses.
+Expect to pay for added expenses if you want high-end and quality finishes, such as a fully tiled shower.

 Prioritizing Function for Bathroom Remodeling